Black and White Photography

 The colour black holds (and portrays) power, fear, intimidation, grief and mystery.
 You can use these to connect with your audience and manipulate their emotions.
 It is possible to provide additional depth and perspective, whilst also creating elegant and modern images.

-If you combine what you have previously learnt about composition, contrast, lighting, special effects and shutter speeds during the iPhotography Course then your black and white photographs can become very powerful, dramatic, impressive and striking pieces of modern art.
+During the iPhotography Course you have learnt about composition, contrast, lighting, special effects and shutter speeds.
+As a result, your black and white photographs will become very powerful, dramatic, impressive and striking pieces of modern art.

-Look for bright or illuminated objects in dark surroundings, use friends and family to pose for you in a dark room
+In particular, look for bright or illuminated objects in dark surroundings.
+Alternatively, use friends and family to pose for you in a dark room.

 Hopefully, these tips and tricks will help you understand how to take better black and white photographs.
-If you’re a member of our iPhotography then we’d love to see your monochrome results in the student gallery and if you aren’t already a member then get on board with this amazing but limited special offer!
+If you’re a member of our iPhotography community, we’d love to see your black and white results in the student gallery.
+If you aren’t already a member then get on board with this amazing but limited special offer!